Toronto Land Transfer Tax Calculator — Provincial + Municipal (MLTT)

 Commercial property

-Commercial properties in Toronto are subject to the same double land transfer tax as residential properties — both Ontario provincial LTT and the City of Toronto MLTT apply.
-The same tiered rate structure is used.
+Commercial properties in Toronto are subject to both Ontario provincial LTT and the City of Toronto MLTT.
 Commercial buyers do not qualify for first-time buyer rebates.
+High-value residential MLTT tiers are property-type specific, so confirm commercial treatment with your lawyer on large transactions.
 For a $1,000,000 commercial property in Toronto, the combined LTT is $32,950.

 Note: HST may apply on certain commercial property transactions in addition to LTT — confirm with your real estate lawyer.